 "We ain't seen no bears!"

-There was some talk of the bear while we ate our flapjacks, which lead to a review in bear safety and a short visit by my dad to the next campsite - who was full of fisherman.
-This put my dad's mind at rest somewhat as the looks of their messy campsite was enough to convince him that if there was going to be any bear trouble - it would be at their camp site.
+There was some talk of the bear while we ate our flapjacks, which lead to a review in bear safety and a short visit by my dad to the neighbouring campsite - who was full of fisherman.
+This put my dad's mind at rest somewhat as he later told us the looks of their messy campsite was enough to convince him that if there was going to be any bear trouble - it would be at their camp site.
 But they had not seen any bears.
-We took that as good news.
+So we took that as good news.

-Taking all the precautions we could (hanging our food, leaving a super clean camp site, no food or toiletries in the tent, Macgyver-ing a torch of sorts, etc.), we finally retired to the tent for the night.
+Taking all the precautions we could (hanging our food, leaving a super clean camp site, no food or toiletries in the tent, Macgyver-ing a ready-to-go torch of sorts, etc.) we finally retired to the tent for the night.
 The tension was intense.
-My dad, clearly on edge, kept going outside to keep the Coleman lantern filled and lit.
+My dad, clearly on edge, planned to keep going outside over the course of the night to keep the Coleman lantern filled and lit.
 Our senses were heightened and every sound was amplified by our anticipation of a visit from the bear.
-It took a long while for us to all fall asleep as every few seconds an acorn dropped from it's branch and terrified the living daylights out of us.
+It took a long while for us to all fall asleep as every few seconds an acorn loudly dropped from its branch and terrified the living daylights out of us.
 And they were dropping every where constantly!
 But eventually, our ears got used to the random beat of the acorns and we were lulled to sleep.

 My next memory is of my father's frightened voice "Mhairi!
 Mhairi!
 Give me the flashlight!"
-My father, unbeknownst to us, had just woke to a most terrifying experience.
-At that moment he could actually feel the bear's cold wet nose on his arm.
+My father, unbeknownst to us, had awoken to a most terrifying experience.
+At that moment he believed he could actually feel the bear's cold wet nose on his arm.
 It was pitch dark and he was very afraid.
-The light beam broke the darkness of the tent while at the same time the tension broke with my father's huge sigh of relief.
+The flashlight beam broke the darkness of the tent while at the same time the tension broke with my father's huge sigh of relief.
 "It's just a tree frog!" he half laughed, half whispered.
-"It must have hitched a ride on me when I went outside to refill the lantern.".
-Some of the nervous energy was then released by our squeals of laughter.
+"It must have hitched a ride on me when I went outside to refill the lantern..."
+Some of the nervous energy was then released by our giggles.
 Sleep eluded us all for a bit longer, but after some time we were able to drift off again to the sound of the acorn drums.

 Too Dark To See